SmashedFrenzy16/smashedfrenzy16.github.io/README.md

 ## Welcome

-Welcome to my open-source webpage.
-It is place of wonder, a space that is filled with enticing projects, by me and some other people that I have collaborated with!
+Welcome to my personal website.
 Take a look at my [GitHub profile](https://github.com/SmashedFrenzy16) for all of my projects.

 ### Major Projects (by SmashedFrenzy16 and NetFruit Technologies)